I’ve never seen a building like this before. What is the Student Learning Centre and how can I use it?

 - The Ryerson community is encouraged to use the SLC in ways that support the five principles.
 On top of studying, Ryerson community members can use the SLC for events through tabling opportunities, seminar rooms, and amphitheatre bookings.

-I can’t wait to come the SLC.
+I can’t wait to come to the SLC.
 How do I get there?

 How do I get into the SLC?